The Baiada Institute hosts many competitions that provide a process for students and alumni to turn great ideas into great businesses.

 These competitions are designed for students across all schools at Drexel, and welcome the participation of students not enrolled in the entrepreneurial or business curriculum.
 Student teams receive extensive feedback and receive written comments from several judges.

-The Business Incubator competition is currently open, with applications due August 31, 2014.
+The Business Incubator competition deadline was August 31, 2014.
+Winners will be announced Nov.
+5.

 The 2014 Ian J. Berg Business Plan Competition, won by Dan Eberhart (LeBow College of Business) and Jonathan McDaniel (College of Engineering) for their mobile app, "Kegg," concluded in April.